hyperoslo/gamification/README.md

 ```

 The `reward` helper renders a button towards the end of the article that you can click to
-receive your reward for reading it.
-If there are multiple taks for the same article, each of
+receive your reward(s) for reading it.
+If there are multiple goals for the same article, each of
 them will be rewarded.

 ## Configuration